KaishinShaw/ProteoNexus/paper/Part2.md

 [Picture Here]

 Sex-stratified analyses revealed both shared and distinct protein mediation patterns between males and females.
 A core set of seven proteins—BCAN, EDA2R, GDF15, GFAP, NEFL, TNFRSF10B, and VGF—demonstrated significant mediation effects across the whole cohort as well as in sex-specific analyses.
 However, important sex-specific pathways were also identified.
-For instance, the pathway linking trunk fat percentage to dementia through VGF protein mediation was statistically significant only in males, with an indirect effect of -0.00414 (SE = 0.00105, adjusted p-value = 0.028), while no significant effects were observed in females or the combined cohort.
+For instance, the pathway linking trunk fat percentage to dementia through VGF protein mediation was statistically significant in males, with an indirect effect of -0.00414 (SE = 0.00105, adjusted p-value = 0.028), while no significant effects were observed in females.
 Conversely, the mediation of waist circumference effects on dementia through GDF15, BCAN, and MENT proteins was significant exclusively in females, with no corresponding signals in males or the combined analysis.
 These sex-specific differences in protein mediation pathways suggest that the molecular mechanisms linking body composition to cognitive decline may differ fundamentally between males and females, with implications for personalized risk assessment and intervention strategies.

 ### Environment-to-Protein-to-Dementia Pathways